-Some examples of happiness are feeling like one has more: freedom, autonomy, is loved, financial security, is making an impact on others, and is in good health.
+Some examples of happiness are feeling like one has: more freedom, autonomy, is loved, financial security, a sense of spiritual connectedness, is making an impact on others, and/or is in good health.
 All of these can be broken down into sub-parts and/or a result, which is what you must do to make headway.
 Shoot for a result, not a cadence.
 “Work out three times a week” is not a result or milestone; it’s a cadence without an end goal.

 It’s much better to come up with a result as a goal, and then realize that you might or might not know what you will get to that result.
 It may be revealed to you over time, which is exactly how many of these goals will play out.

 Furthermore, only make goals that are active, not reactive.
 Focus on what you want, not what you don’t want.
-For example, instead of writing down “Don’t drink too much at company parties this year,” rephrase it to “Drink no more than two cocktails at company parties.”
+For example, instead of writing down “Don’t drink too much coffee at work,” rephrase it to “Drink no more than one cup of coffee at work per day.”

 This active phraseology puts your mind in the driver’s seat, with less “white knuckling” that makes you feel like you’re punishing or denying yourself.

 By making your goals in the positive proactive position (not a judgement of good or bad, but a description of language), and factoring in that you may fall off the horse, you’ll avoid the “What the Hell Effect” ( a real phenomenon).